Introduction to SQL Operators

 WHERE salary BETWEEN 2500 AND 5000;

 Therefore, in this article, we have learned how to use different operators in SQL Statements with an implementation.
-Also, we came across the filtering of data from the database using respective conditions as the operators allow in checking two expressions to be the same.
+Also, we came across data filtering from the database using respective conditions as the operators allow checking two expressions to be the same.

 This is a guide to SQL Operators.
-Here we discuss the introduction and 3 different types of SQL in detail with proper codes and outputs.
+Here we discuss the basic concept with three different types of SQL in detail with appropriate codes and outputs.
 You can also go through our other related articles to learn more –